ACEnglish/truvari/README.md

 We're now only supporting Python 3.

 Additionally, we now package Truvari so it and its dependencies can be installed directly.
 See Installation below.
+This will enable us to refactor the code for easier maintenance and reusability.

 Finally, we now automatically report genotype comparisons in the summary stats.

 Installation
 ============

-Truvari uses Python 2 or 3 and requires the following modules:
+Truvari uses Python 3.7 and can be installed with pip:

-  $ pip install pyvcf python-Levenshtein progressbar2 pysam pyfaidx intervaltree==2.1.0
+  $ pip install Truvari

-Once those dependencies are installed, checkout this repository with `git` and directly call `python /your/clone/directory/truvari.py`.

 Quick start
 ===========

-  $ ./truvari.py -b base_calls.vcf -c compare_calls.vcf -o output_dir/
+  $ truvari -b base_calls.vcf -c compare_calls.vcf -o output_dir/

 Outputs
 =======